reprozip-news-apps/reprozip-web/docs/index.rst

-ReproZip News App Archiving Tool's Documentation
+ReproZip Web's Documentation
 ================================================

-Welcome to ReproZip News App Archiving Tool's documentation!
+Welcome to ReproZip Web's documentation!
-This tool is a prototype that leverages `ReproZip <https://www.reprozip.org/>`_ and `Webrecorder <https://webrecorder.io/>`_ to archive data journalism news apps and allows users to replay these apps with little to no effort.
+This tool is a prototype that leverages `ReproZip <https://www.reprozip.org/>`_ and `Webrecorder <https://webrecorder.io/>`_ to archive web applications and allows users to replay these apps with little to no effort.

 =========================
 Installation Instructions